Carlton941/Desert-Strike-Legacy--Official--player-guide/PattyCake Champs Guide to DS.md

 _Glad to have you here!_

 I love Desert Strike and I hope you will too!
 I wrote this to help anyone from total noobs (hope you stick around, the DS community can always use more players) to veterans (shout-out to Taak, Cesar and Steveo).
 Obvious disclaimer: all statements herein are simply my opinion.
 Feel free to disagree, it won't hurt my feelings.
 There are better DS players out there than me.
+In fact, if you want to correct me or ask a question, make an Issue and post your comment there!
+I love theorycrafting this stuff.
 There is also a lot of nuance to consider within any given match, so broad statements like "dont get lots of vikings for reason X" are contingent on reason X actually being applicable to your situation.
 This guide is for Epic mode (80 wave) 3v3 or 2v2.

 _The guide layout is as follows._